-It's also offered to those thought to be at increased risk of hepatitis B or its complications.
+It's also offered to people thought to be at increased risk of getting hepatitis B or its complications.

-All infants should be vaccinated to protect against hepatitis B infection.
+All babies should be vaccinated to protect them against hepatitis B infection.

 This is because the infection can persist for many years in children and can eventually lead to complications, such as scarring of the liver or liver cancer.

 The 6-in-1 vaccine offered to all babies when they are 8, 12 and 16 weeks of age includes a vaccine against hepatitis B.

 Babies at risk of developing hepatitis B infection from infected mothers are given extra doses of the hepatitis B vaccine at birth, 4 weeks and 1 year of age.

 Although the risk of hepatitis B is low in the UK, children and adults in high-risk groups are also offered the vaccine.